 On a Mission to Keep Housing Affordable: The Multifamily View

 [Editor’s note: Freddie Mac’s mission includes providing financing that helps families buy or rent decent, affordable housing.
-In a two-part series, Mike Dawson, VP of Single-Family Customer Business Services, and Kim Griffith, VP of Multifamily Affordable Sales and Investments, explore how we help make home affordable for homebuyers and renters across the United States.]
+In a two-part series, Mike Dawson, VP of Single-Family Customer Business Services, and Kim Griffith, former VP of Multifamily Affordable Sales and Investments, explore how we help make home affordable for homebuyers and renters across the United States.]

 Part Two of Two